GrossDesignCo/unnamed-astronav-game-idea/notes/dev-blog/2022/august.md

 - directional thrust, apply a given force along the ships y axis (rotated by whatever it's rotation is)
 - Add a little transparency to predicted paths to make it easier to see where they overlap
 - Add some angular caps to button styles to make them look cooler :)
+- Maybe do some learning on basic neural network dev

 Once those two things are done, that should be all we need before starting to write an ML script that finds a stable orbit!! :)